-After a recent heavy snowfall, road conditions left a lot to be desired, so my partner and I boarded the train from Montreal for our weekend getaway.
+After a recent heavy snowfall, road conditions left a lot to be desired, so my boyfriend and I boarded the train from Montreal for our weekend getaway.
 We arrived later in the evening at Gare du Palais and checked into Hotel 71 in the heart of Old Quebec.
 This sleek and trendy boutique hotel blends neo-classical architecture with a modern interior design.
 While our fourth story window boasted a spectacular view of the Fairmont Le Chateau Frontenac, the first thing I noticed about our room was the 14-foot high ceiling— which went over well with my partner, whose height is well above the 6 foot mark.

 At that point our rumbling bellies demanded attention, so just a hop, skip and a jump away, we found ourselves at Café St-Malo, a quaint and cozy French bistro.
 On the menu were French classics like cassoulet, steak-frites and salmon tartare, but whenever duck confit is an option, I say a little carpe diem to myself and order just that—and it did not disappoint.
 As we ate, we couldn’t help but marvel at the loveliness of the street outside covered in powdery snow and shimmery moonlight.

 Although the weather was set to hang around -18 degrees throughout the weekend, we layered up from head to toe in proper Canadian fashion and into the deceivingly sunny outdoors we went.
 We made our way through the small cobblestone streets and rustic shops of Quartier Petit Champlain where the festive decorations and lights give an air of magical whimsy.
 Our first stop was the Dufferin Terrace at the foot of the Chateau Frontenac to check out the century-old ice slide.
 I know that fortune favours the bold, but with speeds reaching up to 70 km/hour on the way down, we opted to watch as braver souls went down instead.